S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 **Description:**

 Model of participation of a Party (any Actor or Role) in an activity.
-Used to represent any involvement of a Party in some event, which is not explicitly in the model, e.g., assisting nurse.
-Can be used to record past or future participation.
+Used to represent any involvement of a Party in some event, which is not explicitly in the model, e.g., assisting nurse, law clerk, accounting firm, etc. Can be used to record past or future participations.

 ....